-Of course, all of the benefits of standard implants discussed elsewhere also apply to mini-implants.
-Minis also preserve oral health, including gum health and healthy bone, better than other types of replacement teeth.
+Mini implants preserve oral health, including gum health and healthy bone, better than other types of replacement teeth.
 And for patients who are uncomfortable wearing dentures, the knowledge that their teeth aren’t going to fall out while they are eating is invaluable.

-Though some practitioners may still advise you that mini-implants are not as good as larger implants, or that they are only good for temporary fixes, the fact is that problems with mini-implants almost always come from a poor understanding of load distribution, bite pattern (occlusion), or lateral forces.
+Though some dentists may continue to promote larger, conventional implants and reserve mini-implants for temporary fixes, any issues associated with mini-implants almost always are the result from a poor understanding on the practitioner of load distribution, bite pattern (occlusion), or lateral forces.

 As we have proven at Cambridge, when these factors are properly analyzed and an optimized plan is executed, mini-implants have an excellent track record of performance and durability.

-However, there are some cases where mini-implants are not appropriate.
-These depend on a number of issues such as bone-density and the forces, especially lateral forces, that may apply in a certain situation.
+There are a few instances when mini-implants are not the appropriate choice for one of our patients such as issues with bone-density and the forces, especially lateral forces that may apply in a certain situation.
 In those cases, we may evaluate the patient for a conventional standard implant procedure.